Perceived Wedding Photography Problems & Solutions

 Q. HAVING PAID OUR DEPOSIT, WHEN IS THE REMAINDER OF YOUR FEE DUE?

 A: I would expect to have the balance settled when you have viewed the slide show or approved the images as applicable.

-Obviously this will be after your wedding.
-Some couples find this helpful and others prefer to pay the full amount upfront.
-It’s entirely up to you but I will not order any photo books or supply the edited files until the account is settled.
+This will be after your wedding.
+Some couples find this helpful, and others prefer to pay the total amount upfront.
+It’s entirely up to you, but I will not order photo books or supply the edited files until the account is settled.

 Most photographers insist on the balance settling at least a month in advance – I like to be as flexible as possible as it’s the small things that help make your wedding day special!